erf/vis-plug/README.md

 	'https://raw.githubusercontent.com/erf/vis-title/master/title.lua',
 }

-require('plugins/plug')
+require('plugins/vis-plug')
 ```

-Plugins will automatically be downloaded to your plugins folder and required on start.
+Plugins will automatically download to your plugins folder and required on startup.